 Ever since the SaaS companies came into prominence, somewhere around the mid 2000s, the major problem they faced was that of customer churn.
 They spent hefty amounts on marketing strategies to acquire new customers but due to the immense complexity of the software the customers were not able to adopt them and derive value from them.
 Hence, they eventually lost interest and discontinued their subscriptions.
-Because of the companies realizing these losses, they started investing their time and money on building the customer retention strategies.
-They experimented and introduced many functions in their business processes specifically targeting the reduction in customer churn and came up with many new findings which slowly started improving the customer retention in their business.
-As they got more experienced and adept in this area, a new discipline eventually emerged in the software industry which we now call as Customer Success and gradually a need for customer success framework has arisen.
+Because of the companies realizing these losses, they started investing their time and money in building customer retention strategies.
+They experimented and introduced many functions in their business processes specifically targeting the reduction in customer churn and came up with many new findings that slowly started improving customer retention in their business.
+As they got more experienced and adept in this area, a new discipline eventually emerged in the software industry which we now call as Customer Success, and gradually a need for a customer success framework has arisen.

 This function was upgraded with new tools and methodologies whose sole job was to proactively approach customer retention.
 Many new roles were introduced out of which Customer Success Manager (CSM) retained its place at the top in this function and today is one of the widely recognized and useful positions in SaaS based organizations.

 Businesses realized that the customer success cannot be fitted into their existing framework; hence a need for a new customer success framework has arisen.
 So what makes up a great framework for your customer success and how to build one are few of the most researched topics for the SaaS companies of recent times.

 A great customer success framework should be built around the different stages a customer goes through in their entire journey with the company.
 Customer experience, which is an integral part of Customer Success, is generated at every stage whenever there is an interaction happening between them and the provider.
 For a clear comprehension, the customer life-cycle around which a framework can be built is divided into six stages as shown in the below exhibit.